 Greetings and Happy Holidays!

-Students are approaching the halfway point of the academic year and for many students, summer plans and applications are in progress.
+Students are immersed in the academic year and for many students, summer plans and summer applications are in progress.

 In this newsletter I'll discuss some facts and myths related to attending a summer collegiate program and some last-minute facts for current seniors.